Share this

 Factor Three (Your Device):

 Finally, believe it or not, a major hold up can be your machine itself.
 Depending on your machine, your NIC/Wi-Fi card may not be able to have the power to actually handle higher than X Mbps.
-One example of this is Mike’s brand new MacBook Pro, which can process beyond 800Mbps when testing on speedtest.net, versus his Mac Mini, which can barely push 350Mbps.
+One example of this is our brand new MacBook Pro, which can process beyond 800Mbps when testing on speedtest.net, versus his Mac Mini, which can barely push 350Mbps.

 Factor Four (Your Switch) — Update:

-After Mike spent hours this evening troubleshooting a router port forwarding problem, we had to amend this post.
-It seems after transferring 3TB of data, something within a d-link gigabit switch used within Mike’s LAN partially failed, and started dropping packets and not allowing one of the connected machines to communicate over a particular port.
+After we spent hours this evening troubleshooting a router port forwarding problem, we had to amend this post.
+It seems after transferring 3TB of data, something within a d-link gigabit switch used within our LAN partially failed, and started dropping packets and not allowing one of the connected machines to communicate over a particular port.
 A simple reboot of the switch fixed this.
 Yes, it’s a d-link, but who would’ve expected such a partial failure?
 It seems when you are working at these extreme speeds, conditions the gear was likely not stress-tested under, you can get unexpected error states.

 I hope this was helpful.
 For those looking for the best setup possible, I love Mikrotik and Ubiquiti/UniFi products.
 My personal setup at home consists of three UniFi AC-HD’s, an 8 Port Ubiquiti UniFi Switch, and a Ubiquiti EdgeRouter X SFP.
 I consistently see over 300Mbps everywhere in my home, with a 500Mbps FTTH connection feeding the network.